nolafs/marmalade-holding/site/content/privacy/_index.md

 1.4.
 By using our Digital Products you confirm that you have read and agree to this Privacy Policy, which includes Marmalade undertaking the following activities:
-(a) collecting, processing and using demographic information about you such as your age, gender, interests and the IP address that you use, to combine it with your personal
+(a) collecting, processing and using demographic information about you such as your age, gender, interests and the IP address that you use, to combine it with your personal information and to use it for analytic and marketing purposes;

-information and to use it for analytic and marketing purposes;^ (b) contacting you from time to time by email to ask for your opinion and inviting you to online polls or surveys, linking the information you provide to your personal information and using this information for marketing purposes
+(b) contacting you from time to time by email to ask for your opinion and inviting you to online polls or surveys, linking the information you provide to your personal information and using this information for marketing purposes
 (c) using web beacons (or clear GIFs) on our website or in email messages or placing our